-There has been so much that has occurred since my last post that has deeply and profoundly affected my heart and being.
+There has been so much that has occurred since the end of last year that has deeply and profoundly affected my heart and being.
 I don’t want to get into detail for now but it has me thinking about our lives and when we are no longer here.
 Where is the evidence of our story?
 How do we leave our mark?
 In what ways this has (or not) been witnessed or will (or not) be witnessed?
 Where is the evidence of ‘us’, our experience, our learnings and the things we remember?
 How do we know for sure where we have been?
 Where is the evidence?

 When we cut down a tree there are rings, markers of each year of its life.
 Those with training can read each ring and can determine the tree’s experience through time.
 This is evidence of a particular trees story, of its experience in this world.
 These marks/ ringlets are also found in each tree branch, each with its individual story as it grows.
 Each leaf has its distinctive markings from its own developing life.
 How intricate a tale.

 There are many different breeds of trees and there are many different leaf structures but there are particular features that make each of them distinguishable.
 There are patterns of behaviour, patterns of formation, of growth and seeding.
 But to those with a trained eye there are also individual life maps and stories for each.